-As search queries are ambiguous, we have studied effective methods for search engines to provide query suggestions on semantically related queries in order to help users formulate more effective queries to meet their diversified needs.
-In this paper, we have proposed a new personalized concept-based clustering technique that is able to obtain personalized query suggestions for individual users based on their conceptual profiles.
-The technique makes use of clickthrough data and the concept relationship graph mined from web-snippets, both of which can be captured at the back end and as such do not add extra burden to users.
-An adapted agglomerative clustering algorithm is employed for finding queries that are conceptually close to one another.
+As search queries are ambiguous, we study effective methods for search engines to provide query suggestions on semantically related queries in order to help users to formulate more effective queries to meet their diversified needs.
+In this paper, we propose a new personalized concept-based clustering technique which is able to obtain personalized query suggestions for individual users based on their conceptual profiles.
+The technique makes use of clickthough data and the concept relationship graph mined from web-snippets, both of which can be captured at the backend and as such do not add extra burden to users.
+An adapted agglomerative clustering algorithm is employed for finding queries which are conceptually close to one another.
 Our experimental results confirm that our approach can successfully generate personalized query suggestions according to individual user conceptual needs.
-Moreover, it improves prediction accuracy and computational cost compared to BB's algorithm, which is the state-of-the-art technique of query clustering using clickthroughs for the similar objective.
+Moreover, it improves prediction accuracy and computational cost comparing to BB's algorithm, which is the state-of-the-art technique of query clustering using clickthroughs for the similar objective.